stacklok/codegate-docs/docs/toolhive/how-to/custom-permissions.md

     Allow Port: 443
 ```

-The above example shows that the MCP server has read access to `/data`,
+This example shows that the MCP server has read access to `/data`, read/write
-read/write access to `/tmp`, and can make outbound TCP connections to
+access to `/tmp`, and can make outbound TCP connections to `google.com` on
-`google.com` on port 443.
+port 443.

 Always verify the default permissions and override them with a custom profile if
 needed to meet your security policies.

 :::tip

-Add `--format json` to the `thv registry info` command to get the output in JSON
+Add `--format json` to the
+[`thv registry info`](../reference/cli/thv_registry_info.md) command to get the
-format for easier customization.
-Use the contents of the `permissions` section
+output in JSON format for easier customization.
+Use the contents of the
-as a starting point for creating a custom profile.
+`permissions` section as a starting point for creating a custom profile.

 :::